Timur-Maistermind/Machine-Learning-Roadmap/README.md

 # Machine Learning Roadmap 2025

 ## 🚀 Goal of the Roadmap
-The goal of the roadmap is to provide a list of resources that are enough to be a **Middle Data Scientist starting from ZERO**.
+The goal of the roadmap is to provide a list of resources that are enough to become a **Middle Data Scientist starting from ZERO**.
 Some parts will be useful even for Senior/Lead DS.

 Most of the resources were personally tested by [me,](https://www.linkedin.com/in/timurbikmukhametov/) when I was becoming a Data Scientist or when I was upgrading my skills and help other team members doing so.